marsavela/comprar.to/content/posts/aether-theme/index.md

 date: date the post was generated
 description: "Description of the post (displayed in the post's card)"
 categories: ["add comma separated categories here", "another category"]
-featuredImage: "url to the page's featured image"
+cover: "url to the page's featured image"
-featuredImageDescription: "Description for the featured image, used as the alt text"
+coverDescription: "Description for the featured image, used as the alt text"
 capFirst: if the first letter should be a large decorative capital letter (true, false)
 displayInMenu: if post is listed in the navigation menu (true, false)
 displayInList: if post is listed on the home page and category pages (true, false)